adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>id</td>
 		<td>URI</td>
-		<td>Corresponds to a verb definition.
-Each verb definition
+		<td>Corresponds to a Verb definition.
+Each Verb definition
-			corresponds to the meaning of a verb, not the word.
-The URI should be human-readable and contain the verb meaning.</td>
+			corresponds to the meaning of a Verb, not the word.
+The URI should be human-readable and contain the Verb meaning.</td>
 	</tr>
 	<tr>
 		<td>display</td>
 		<td><a href="#misclangmap">Language Map</a></td>
 		<td>The human readable representation of the
-			verb in one or more languages.
-This does not have any impact on the meaning of the statement, but serves to give a human-readable display of the meaning already determined by the chosen verb.</td>
+			Verb in one or more languages.
+This does not have any impact on the meaning of the statement, but serves to give a human-readable display of the meaning already determined by the chosen Verb.</td>
 	</tr>
 </table>